aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/ptp.md

 # PTP

-Arista best practices are utilised, simplifying configuration of several global and interface-specific PTP settings:
+Arista best practices are used, simplifying configuration of several global and interface-specific PTP settings:

 - PTP can be enabled on various levels of the AVD configuration:
   - fabric level